akshaydnicator/Web-Scraping-News-Articles-and-Tweets-using-Python/README.md

 <br/>
 <br/>
 **Key challenges faced and solutions identified:**
 - The older news articles won't load until the page is scrolled down till the bottom.
-To handle this issue, a bit of **JavaScript injection** was used with chromedriver.
+To handle this issue, a bit of **JavaScript injection** was used with chromedriver
+- The *page reloads automatically* on its own after a few minutes, thus the historical articles could not be revealed beyond a certain period.
+To counter this issue, unlike the time with moneycontrol static webpages, where all the four features of the articles on a given page were retrieved first before moving on to the next page, here the code was subdivided into two parts.
+In the first part, the page was scrolled down as fast as possible using *JavaScript injection* to retrieve all the links till either the publication date requirements were met or the page reloaded on its own

+### 3. Twitter